MakerNetwork/MakerNet.work/docker/README.md

 ### Prepare the server

-Before installing MakerNet, we recommend you to:
+Before installing MakerNet, we recommend you to perform the following steps:

 - Upgrade your system
 - Setup the server timezone
 - Add at least 2GB of swap memory
-- Protect your SSH connection by forcing it through a RSA key
+- Protect your SSH connection by forcing it through a RSA key (unless you're using AWS, as it already provides certificates for connections).

 You can run the following script as root to easily perform all these operations: